Cohen-Macaulay modules over the algebra of planar quasi-invariants and Calogero-Moser systems: Rank one Cohen--Macaulay modules over the algebra of planar quasi--invariants

 Comparing the equations (\ref{E:constraint1}) and (\ref{E:constraint2}), we see that the condition $f^{(2k+1)}_{\alpha} = 0$ is equivalent to $\left(\dfrac{g}{l_0^{2k}}\right)'_{\alpha} = 0$.
 Summing up, we obtain:

 what implies the result. \end{proof}

-\begin{remark} According to a result of Feigin and Johnston \cite[Theorem 7.14]{FeiginJohnston}, the algebra of quasi--invariants from Lemma \ref{L:mixedweight} is Gorenstein if and only if $k = 0$, what matches with our description of a dualizing module. \end{remark}
+\begin{remark} According to a result of Feigin and Johnston \cite[Theorem 7.14]{FeiginJohnston}, the algebra of quasi--invariants from Lemma \ref{L:mixedweight} is Gorenstein if and only if $k = 0$, what matches with our description of a canonical module. \end{remark}